topwaye/morse/README.md

 +--write--++--write a page table record--++--read--++--read--++--read--++--write--+

 Beware: in a 386 CPU, each instruction above consists of 2 steps: read a page table, and then read/write memory.
-The 2 steps are an atom.
+The 2 steps are an atom, monopolizing a bus.

 Copy-on-write is safe.